PetraMoser/Patent/README.md

 - 1876 Exhibits: United States Centennial Commission.
 International Exhibition 1876 Official Catalogue, Second and Revised Edition.
 Philadelphia: John R. Nagle and Company, 1876.
 - 1851 Awards: Berichterstattungs-Kommission der Deutschen Zollvereins-Regierungen.
 Amtlicher Bericht über die Industrie-Austellung aller Völker zu London im Jahre 1851.
 Vols.
 I–III.
 Berlin: Verlag der Deckerschen Geheimen Ober-Hofbuchdruckerei, 1852–1853.

+## Patenting Rate in Urban vs. Rural Areas Data
+Data for US exhibits in 1876 for the Centennial fair, found in `usa1851_JO90724.xls`, includes the patenting rates across Britain and the United States for both rural and urban areas.
+Since place names change over time, I use historical gazetteers like *Bartholomew’s Gazetteer of the British Isles* (1887) to identify towns whose names or borders have changed.
+Matching locations with population data from the British census yield city size for 5,317 (83.4 percent) of British exhibits.
+Since cities and towns that do not show up in the census are very likely to be small, I assign them to towns with fewer than 10,000 people.
+To control for historical border changes within London, I assign districts (such as Clerkenwell and Islington) that are part of London today to the City of London and maintain the record of their district name.

 ## Primary Sources
 This folder includes copies of the historical sources relating to the Copyright Law in 1801.